okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022/index.md

 #### Bugs fixed in 2022.09.0

-* The `sub` claim value in on-behalf token exchange flows was using the customized authorization server claim value when the token exchange feature was enabled.
+* The `sub` claim value in on-behalf token exchange flows used the customized authorization server claim value when the token exchange feature was enabled.
 (OKTA-517125)

-* The Apps API didn't return all errors from the VPN settings (`settings.notifiations.vpn`) of an add app request.
+* The Apps API returned only the first error from the VPN settings (`settings.notifiations.vpn`) of an add app request.
 (OKTA-517563)

 ## August